 Residence Hall Safety & Security

-- Know the location of fire extinguishers, alarms and emergency exits.
+- Know the location of fire extinguishers, fire alarm pull stations and emergency exits.

 Public Transportation Safety